magnussolution/magnusbilling7/wiki/pt_BR/modules/diddestination/diddestination.rst

 URA
 ---

-| Selecione uma URA para enviar a chamada, a URA precisa ser do mesmo usuário dono do DID
+| Selecione uma URA para enviar a chamada, a URA precisa ser do mesmo usuário dono do DID.